bluenote-1577/skani/README.md

 ## Introduction

-**skani** is a software package for calculating average nucleotide identity (ANI) or average amino acid identity (AAI) for metagenomic data.
+**skani** is a software package for calculating average nucleotide identity (ANI) or average amino acid identity (AAI) for metagenomic data. skani is designed for pairs of genomes or MAGs (metagenome-assembled contigs) with > 85% ANI and > 60% AAI and total sequence length > 50kb.

 The main advantages of skani compared to other methods such as FastANI or Mash are